marmelab/react-admin/docs/AppBar.md

 ## `toolbar`

-By defautl, the `<AppBar>` renders two buttons in addition to the user menu: the language menu and the refresh button.
+By default, the `<AppBar>` renders two buttons in addition to the user menu: the language menu and the refresh button.

 If you want to reorder or remove these buttons, you can customize the toolbar by passing a `toolbar` prop.